ThailandOfficial Name: Kingdom of Thailand

 - Take some time before traveling to consider your personal security and checking for useful tips for traveling safely abroad.

-In Phuket, drivers routinely charge fares that are much higher than those in Bangkok for comparable distances.
+In Phuket, despite recent efforts by local officials to reduce overcharges to tourists, drivers routinely charge fares that are much higher than those in Bangkok for comparable distances.
 Threats of violence may accompany excessive charges.
 Tuk-tuk and taxi drivers in Phuket are frequently described in media reports as being a “mafia.”
 Local government officials in Phuket have attempted to crack down on these practices and introduced standard fares, with limited success.
 Drivers have organized against attempts to provide alternative services.
 For instance, they have blockaded van and bus services during U.S. Navy ship visits.
 (See also the Special Circumstances and Safety and Road Conditions sections.)
 To lodge a complaint about an encounter with a taxicab driver, call 1584 (within Thailand).

 When arriving at a Thai airport, you should use only public transportation from the airport's official pick-up and drop-off area, cars from the airport limousine counters, or airport buses.
 Most major hotels can also arrange to have a car and driver meet incoming flights.
 It is uncommon for Thai taxis to pick up additional passengers.
 You should be wary of drivers seeking to do so, and you should never enter a cab that has someone besides the driver in it.